 • Phnom Penh (Cambodia): Explore the capital city with visits to the Royal Palace, Silver Pagoda, National Museum, and poignant tours of the Killing Fields and Genocide Museum, shedding light on the brutal Khmer Rouge regime.

-Early morning sail to My Tho Port and disembark after breakfast for your transfer to Saigon.
-Head to the airport for your flight to Vientiane.
+After breakfast, disembark in the heart of Saigon and head to the airport for your flight to Vientiane.
 Upon arrival our guide will be waiting to take you to your hotel for the evening.

 Pick up from your hotel in Vientiane at 08.00am, followed by a local long-tail boat expedition to your Pandaw vessel upstream.
 Lunch and drinks will be provided on the local boat by your Pandaw chef and bar staff.
 Embark your Pandaw in the afternoon for a welcome briefing and welcome drinks.
 We moor overnight at Pak Lay.